Detection of phonon helicity in nonchiral crystals with Raman scattering: Signatures of phonon helicity in Raman scattering

 The origin of the difficulty lies at the phase $\phi_g-\phi_f$, which always appears together with $\varphi_{\bf q}$ in Eq.~(\ref{eq:I_int}).
 Should $\phi_g-\phi_f$ be zero or a multiple of $\pi$, then $I_{\rm int}\neq 0$ would be an automatic proof that the phonons are elliptically polarized and thus helical.
 Yet, there is no reason that $\phi_g-\phi_f$ should be zero or a multiple of $\pi$.

 Hence, to experimentally conclude that $\varphi_{\bf q}$ is not a multiple of $\pi$, additional information is needed.
 At first sight, it is not obvious how to experimentally distinguish $\phi_g-\phi_f$ from $\varphi_{\bf q}$, as both occur together in the Raman intensity.
-One possible approach is to compare the Raman intensities in the Stokes and anti-Stokes configuration (see Fig.~\ref{fig:expsketch}).
+We propose an approach that consists of comparing the Raman intensities in the Stokes and anti-Stokes configuration (see Fig.~\ref{fig:expsketch}).
 Going from one to the other, the emission of a phonon of wave vector ${\bf q}$ is replaced by the absorption of a phonon of wave vector $-{\bf q}$.
 What does this imply for the phonon polarization?
 In order to answer this question, we recognize that the displacement operator for atom $s$ in unit cell ${\bf l}$, which appears in the matrix element of the electron-phonon interaction, is hermitian and can be written as \cite{rinkel2017signatures}